-General Fund
+4. General Fund

-Medium Term General Fund Position
+4.1 Medium-Term General Fund Position

-Medium term financial planning remains difficult and is prepared against sustained funding cuts for local government coupled with increased demand for social care and managing the impacts of welfare reform.
-The Autumn 2018 Budget reported an improvement in the public finances with medium term forecasts now suggesting that the deficit will level-out at about £20bn in 2022/23 and 2023/24.
+4.1.1 Medium-term financial planning remains difficult and is prepared against sustained funding cuts for local government coupled with increased demand for social care and managing the impacts of Welfare Reform.
+The Autumn 2018 Budget reported an improvement in the public finances with medium-term forecasts now suggesting that the deficit will level-out at about £20bn in 2022/23 and 2023/24.
 This is an improvement on the forecasts in the last two fiscal announcements (Autumn Budget 2017 and Spring Statement 2018).
 Much of the improvement has been the result of better-than-expected taxation receipts.

-Uncertainty remains in respect of the impact of Central Government's devolution agenda as well as the future impact of Brexit.
-In terms of managing the increasing demands for both Adult and Children's Social Care, there are also indications that many authorities are overspending against budgets for both Adults and Children's Services in order to meet increasing demand and cost.
-These pressures are evident in our own authority and we need to continue explore new financial and organisational initiatives to meet this significant challenge.
+Uncertainty remains in respect of the impact of the Government's devolution agenda as well as the future impact of Brexit.
+In terms of managing the increasing demands and complexity of need for both Adult and Children's Social Care, there are also indications that many authorities are overspending against budgets for both Adults and Children's Services in order to meet increasing demand, need and cost.
+These pressures are evident in North Tyneside and Cabinet continue to explore new financial and organisational initiatives to meet this significant challenge.

-It has already been highlighted that, at a local level, there are changes in North Tyneside's demography with an increasing population and a growing number of our most vulnerable residents requiring complex health and social care support.
-The Authority wherever possible aims to manage demand as effectively as possible targeting services at those residents with greatest need, this can only contain, or at best slightly reduce, the overall size of the population in receipt of the services.
-However, the average cost of these services has risen due to the increased average complexity of the needs of those clients.

-Whilst the Borough has seen some economic growth, the Business Rates Retention scheme is such that significant appeals led to a reduction in rateable value when compared to the scheme that was introduced in 2013/14.

-The likely continuing requirement and scale of budget savings, over and above the £120m already taken from budgets since 2011/12, presents an increasing challenge for the Authority.
-The Government's approach to "continue the work of bringing the public finances under control and reducing the deficit, so Britain lives within its means" will result in further significant funding challenges and the requirement to address cost pressures for Local Government.

-Cabinet has worked to consider options to meet the financial challenges and considered proposals that would meet an initial funding gap in the region of £41.423m over the next four financial years.
-Sustained cuts in government funding and unfunded pressures together with unfunded new burdens mean that since 2011/12, the Authority, along with other local authorities, has already made substantial efficiency savings.
+- 4.1.2 It has already been highlighted that, at a local level, there are changes in North Tyneside's demography with an increasing population and a growing number of our most vulnerable residents requiring complex health and social care support.
+The Authority, wherever possible, aims to manage demand as effectively as possible targeting services at those residents with greatest need.
+This can only contain, or at best slightly reduce, the overall size of the population in receipt of the services.
+However, the average cost of these services has risen due to the increased average complexity of the needs of those clients. - 4.1.3 Whilst the Borough has seen some economic growth, the Business Rates Retention scheme is such that significant appeals led to a reduction in rateable value when compared to the scheme that was introduced in 2013/14. - 4.1.4 The likely continuing requirement and scale of budget savings, over and above the £120m already taken from budgets since 2011/12, presents an increasing challenge for the Authority.
+The Government's approach to "continue the work of bringing the public finances under control and reducing the deficit, so Britain lives within its means" will result in further significant funding challenges and the requirement to address cost pressures for local government. - 4.1.5 Cabinet has worked to consider options to meet the financial challenges and considered proposals that would begin to meet an estimated funding gap in the region of £27.181m over the next four financial years.
+Sustained cuts in Government funding and unfunded pressures together with unfunded new burdens mean that since 2011/12 the Authority, along with other local authorities, has already made substantial efficiency savings.
 These sustained cuts come at a time when demand for some of the Authority's most costly services such as support to vulnerable adults and children's social care is increasing.

-Funding Social Care pressures
+4.2 Funding Social Care pressures